JohnboscoEmmanuel/Product-Analysis/README.md

 This report summarises the data and findings in a way the audience will easily understand it.

 ## Data Analysis Insight:
-The company made a total profit of approximately seventeen million dollars from 119 million items sold.
+The company made a total profit of approximately seventeen million dollars ($17m) from 119 million items sold.
 The company made profit from each of the six products.
-Additionally, from the analysis conducted the company made the highest and lowest profit from Paseo ($4.8 million) and Carretera ($1.8 million) respectively.
+Additionally, from the analysis conducted the company made the highest and lowest profit from Paseo ($4.8 million) and Carretera ($1.8 million) respectively.The insights gained from this analysis can be leveraged to identify areas for improvement, fine-tune existing strategies, and drive sustainable business growth through data-based decision-making."

 ## Factors that can influence the company performance:
   The following are the factors that can influence the company’s performance.